2001051-mr/CS220-AU-portfolio/README.md

 <br>

 ## Log
+- 2022/1/10 - created more space between the headings on my website after Krisztian suggested it would aid the aesthetics.
+- 2022/1/3 - edited my V&R maps for preperation of writing the essay
 - 2021/12/28 - updated log
 - 2021/12/28 - Finished adding content onto the website e.g. finished all writing for website
 - 2021/12/27 - Updated log, changed the dates to newest at the top